HMS Liverpool (D92): 2011–2012

 On 16 August 2011, Liverpool was involved in the most intense shore-bombardment of the war.
 Liverpool had been tasked by a patrol aircraft to fire illumination rounds over the city of Zlitan.
 While conducting this mission, Liverpool came under fire from a Loyalist shore battery.
 Liverpool responded by firing three rounds from her 4.5 inch gun, silencing the battery.
 Later on the same day, a patrol aircraft spotted a large pro-Gaddafi vehicle convoy carrying weapons and ammunition.
 Liverpool fired 54 shells from her 4.5 inch gun at the convoy, destroying or severely damaging many of the vehicles.
 During the ensuing chaos on the ground, NATO aircraft destroyed the remainder of the convoy.

 Liverpool returned from Operation Unified Protector on 7 November 2011, entering Portsmouth Harbour after more than seven months of operations off Libya.
 She had fired over 200 rounds from her main gun during the conflict.

 On 7 February 2012 Liverpool escorted a Russian task group centred on the aircraft carrier Admiral Kuznetsov from the Channel, off south-west England, to the seas off south-west Ireland.
 The task group of two warships and five support ships were making their way home to the Northern and Baltic Fleets of the Russian Navy.

 In March 2012 Liverpool took part in Exercise Cold Response, a NATO winter war games exercise being conducted in northern Norway, where she acted as an escort to the helicopter carrier HMS Illustrious and the amphibious assault ship HMS Bulwark.

 The ship made her final visit to the city of Liverpool on 29 February 2012 where on Saturday 3 March and Sunday 4 March 2012, the general public were invited on deck to look around the ship.

 She was formally decommissioned on 30 March 2012.
+Her Mk 8, 4.5 inch deck gun is on display at the Explosion Museum of Naval Firepower in Gosport, Hampshire, England.